-- 1. Electing the 12 director nominees named in the proxy statement; - Approving the appointment of Ernst & Young as independent auditor for 2019 and authorizing the Audit Committee of the Board of Directors to set its remuneration; - Approving, on an advisory basis, the Company's executive compensation; - Approving a proposal to grant the Board authority to issue shares under Irish law: - Approving a proposal to grant the Board authority to opt-out of pre-emption rights under Irish law; - 6.
-Authorizing the Company and any subsidiary of the Company to make overseas market purchases of Company shares; and - Transacting any other business that may properly come before the meeting.
+- Electing the 10 director nominees named in the proxy statement; - Approving the appointment of Ernst & Young as independent auditor for 2021 and authorizing the Audit Committee of the Board of Directors to set its remuneration; - Approving, on an advisory basis, the Company's executive compensation; - 4.
+Approving a proposal to grant the Board authority to issue shares under Irish law; - 5.
+Approving a proposal to grant the Board authority to opt-out of pre-emption rights under Irish law; - Authorizing the Company and any subsidiary of the Company to make overseas market purchases of Company shares; and - 7.
+Transacting any other business that may properly come before the meeting.

-Proposals 1, 2, 3, 4 and 6 are ordinary resolutions requiring a simple majority of the votes cast at the meeting.
-Proposal 5 is a special resolution requiring at least 75% of the votes cast at the meeting.
+Proposals 1, 2, 3, 4 and 6 are ordinary resolutions requiring a simple majority of the votes cast at the meeting or by proxy.
+Proposal 5 is a special resolution requiring at least 75% of the votes cast at the meeting or by proxy.
 Each proposal is more fully described in this proxy statement.

-Also during the meeting, management will present Eaton's Irish Statutory Accounts for the fiscal year ended December 31, 2018 along with the related directors' and auditor's reports.
+Also during the meeting, management will present Eaton's Irish Statutory Accounts for the fiscal year ended December 31, 2020 along with the related directors' and auditor's reports.